Pacific razor clam: Description

 This species has an elongated oval narrow shell, which ranges from 3 to 6 in in length in the southern portion of its range, with individuals up to 11 in found in Alaska.
 The shell colour varies depending on the age and size of the clam.
 While young, it is a shade of light brown, and it becomes yellower as it approaches medium size.
 Following growth past the medium size, and approaching the larger size of clam, it reverts to its brown colouring.
 The two main parts of the clam are the shell, which has a zipper-like manifold that helps with growth, and the foot/siphon, which helps the clam manouevre in sand, as well as eat food.
 It is similar to the smaller Atlantic razor clam, Siliqua costata, which is found on the East Coast of the United States and Europe.
 However, the Pacific razor clam can only be found in the United States, and is overall a lighter colour than the Atlantic razor clam.

 The name razor clam is also used for the Atlantic jackknife clam, Ensis directus.
 The Atlantic jackknife clam's genus, Ensis, is different than the Pacific razor clam's genus, Siliqua.
 However, they are both in the same family, Pharidae.

 Distribution and habitat

-Pacific razor clams can be found along the West Coast of the United States, and have been found from Alaska to California.
-They are present along sandy beaches, and are found less than 30 feet below the water, which is a stark contrast to Siliqua sloati, a different species of razor clam.
+Pacific razor clams can be found along the West Coast of the United States and Canada, and have been found from Alaska to California.
+They are present along sandy beaches, and are found less than 30 ft below the water, which is a stark contrast to Siliqua sloati, a different species of razor clam.
 The Pacific razor clam lives within these sandy beaches by burrowing down with their strong "feet".
-The clam orients itself towards the sand, and pushes down with its foot, and closes a valve inside its shell, pushing out out their other end, and moving the clam downwards.
+The clam orients itself towards the sand, and pushes down with its foot, and closes a valve inside its shell, pushing out their other end, and moving the clam downwards.
 This continues until the clam is fully submerged in the sand.